chronakis/speed-monitor-bot/README.md

      2. Set the `LI_filter` and `PC_filter`
      3. Set your speed limits ( `limitKm` or `limitMi`)

-Note: The bot supports multiple configurations.
+* Note: The bot supports multiple configurations.
 See run section below
+* Note2: I don't have documentation yet for the google distance matrix but the config files should give enough information.

 ### III.
 Run the bot(s) ###